sacredbanana/lab3d-sdl/README.md

 mkdir build
 cd build
 cmake ..
-make
+cmake --build . --config Release
 ```

-The executable `ken` and its dependencies will be copied to the build folder.
+The executable `ken` and its dependencies will be copied dist/linux.

 ## Unix with OSS support (Legacy)